mckunkel/clas12docs/OfflineSoftware/source/database/readingCalibrationConstants.rst

 CLAS Calibration Database
 *************************

-CLAS geomtery uses the CCDB database for storing calibration constants.
+CLAS geometry uses the CCDB database for storing calibration constants.

 Reading Database Table
 ======================

 DatabaseContantProvider class is used for reading database tables and accessing the data.
-The table contains multiple columnd, each column is read as one variable and stored as an array of strings.
+The table contains multiple columns, each column is read as one variable and stored as an array of strings.
 Example session:

 .. code-block::      java